 August 9th, 2019

 Devel has been around since 2003.
-It has been downloaded over 3.5 million times and it runs on more than two hundred thousand websites.
-Devel, being one of the most popular and invaluable tools for constructing and coding websites, contains developer and debugging utilities to help ensure more efficiency during the most common development tasks.
+It has been downloaded over 3.5 million times, and it runs on more than two hundred thousand websites.
+Devel, being one of the most popular and invaluable tools for constructing and coding sites, contains developer and debugging utilities to help ensure more efficiency during the most common development tasks.